kaiwhata/Example_AVC_Repo/README.md

 ###Weekly Progress Checklist
 - [ ] How has each team member performed against their goal set last week?
-- [ ] Have you set a goal for each team member for this week?
+- [ ] Have you set a goal for each team member for this/next week?
+- [ ] Has the team discussed which tasks are the most important or urgent?
 - [ ] Do any team members need more help to complete their assigned task(s)?
 - [ ] Have you updated the task list on Github this week?
 - [ ] Are all relevant code, bot photos and design files on the team Github?